 The required funds

-Expansion of the furniture maker training requires € 4,500, of which € 2,400 for the purchase of machines and tools and € 2,100 for a trainer’s annual salary.
-The Transfair Foundation has made for this € 3,000 available.
+The project requires € 3,500, of which € 2,400 for the purchase of machines and tools and € 1,100 for the initial training material.
+The Transfair Foundation has made for this € 3,000 available, which allowed for the purchase of machines and tools and procurement of training material (wood).

 The progress of the project

 The construction of the workshop will be realized with FYI’s own resources.
-To increase the capacity of carpentry and joiner training, woodworking machines and tools are needed.
-These are made available by the Tools To Work foundation from The Netherlands.
+To increase the capacity of carpentry and joiner training, extra woodworking machines and tools are made available by the Tools To Work foundation from The Netherlands.